FOLLOW US ON:

 The younger girls can spend more time in school and being with their friends.
 The women have the time to invest in activities other than cooking, for example the opportunity to set up a micro-enterprise or helping cultivate their land and improving the crop yields.
 They can also socialise and meet with their friends.

-Freeing women from the fire and allowing them to engage economically has important long-term benefits for the women of Rwanda and for Rwanda’s overall social and economic development.
+Freeing women from the fire and allowing them to engage economically has important long-term benefits for the women and for the countries overall social and economic development.

 The project is funded by the sale of carbon credits.
 Help free more women from the fire, provide more life-changing stoves, offset your carbon footprint and buy carbon credits directly from DelAgua.